-I spent 2 weeks “babysitting” the machine by day and hours each night trying to break the machine so I could fix the problem.
+I spent 2 weeks “babysitting” the machine by day and hours each night trying to break the machine so I could find and fix the problem.
 Nothing.
 Nada.

 A parade of celebrities passed through and were honored.
 I met and shook hands with the Atlanta Falcon’s quarterback Steve Bartkowski, Hollywood star and Georgia “native” Burt Reynolds and a number of others.
 (Note: Reynolds has often claimed to have been born in Waycross, Ga. but was actually born in Lansing, Mi.)

-I got a real immersion into politics those 2 weeks.
-And in a stunning display of the power that Tom Murphy wielded, I witnessed a stunning moment I will never forget.
+I got a real immersion into Georgia politics those 2 weeks.
+And in a display of the power that Tom Murphy wielded, I witnessed a stunning moment I will never forget.

 A bill was up for discussion and it concerned visitation rights for grandparents.
 The consensus was overwhelmingly against putting the children through an additional round of court battles and visitation hearings after the parental divorce proceedings had exacted a pound of psychological flesh from the children involved.
 There was no doubt that this bill was going down in flames.